kristoff-it/zine-ssg.io/content/docs/supermd/index.md

 ```

 ### Design Goals
-The main design goal of SuperMD is to upgrade Markdown to a full-fledged markup format that is not dependent on HTML anymore.
+The main design goal of SuperMD is to upgrade Markdown to a full-fledged markup format that is not dependent on HTML.

 Markdown is [often times](https://buttondown.com/hillelwayne/archive/why-i-prefer-rst-to-markdown/) considered too simplistic for serious markup work (e.g. creating a book) in good part also because of its ties to HTML.